sf-ranjan/my-docs/docs/guide/management-basics/project manager.md

 title: Project Manager
 ---

-# The Role and Characteristics of a Project Manager

 Project Managers play a vital role across all industries, responsible for overseeing the Triple Constraint—scope, schedule, and cost—while leading project teams and managing stakeholder relationships.
 Their responsibilities extend beyond technical management to include effective communication, negotiation, leadership, and conflict resolution.
 Project Managers must balance project requirements, resolve issues, and ensure that stakeholder expectations are met.

 In addition to technical expertise, successful Project Managers possess strong interpersonal, political, and mediation skills.
 They must understand organizational goals, apply project management methodologies, and maintain accurate budgets.
 However, technical skills alone are not sufficient; the ability to lead, motivate, and communicate is essential for project success.